stashed/website/content/docs/v2021.08.02/addons/redis/helm/index.md

 # Take a logical backup of the Redis database using Stash

-Stash `{{ .version }}` supports backup and restoration of Redis databases.
+Stash `{{< param "info.version" >}}` supports backup and restoration of Redis databases.
 This guide will show you how you can take a logical backup of your Redis databases and restore them using Stash.

 ## Before You Begin